Martimc123/Theory-of-Computation/README.md

 Contains several turing machines in plain text(.txt) for TC20-21 @ Técnico Lisboa

-Run executing the runnuble jar and open Maquniv (The Universal Turing Machine that runs the project)
+Run executing the runnuble jar and open Maquniv (The Universal Turing Machine that runs the project) in the utils folder

 This assignment was done in collaboration with:
 ```